 Step 3: Find the right fund for SIP

-As per your goal, time horizon, risk appetite, chose the right fund for SIP.
+As per your goal, time horizon, risk appetite, choose the right fund for SIP.

 Equity (High Return, High Risk): Invest primarily in shares of stock Debt (Low Return, Low Risk): Invest in debt instruments of governments or corporations Balanced (Middle Ground): Invest both in shares of stock and debt instruments